.

 (2) The administrative offense may be punished in the cases of paragraph 1 number 2, 3, 9, 11, 12 and 13 with a fine of up to three hundred thousand euros, .....

-Cookie Banner and TTDSG
+Cookie Banner and TDDDG

 Is your website affected?
 Test it now free of charge!